Desigveloper/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6-pop_listint.c: A function takes a pointer to a pointer to the head of a linked list of integers.
 It deletes the head node of the list and returns its data.
 If the list is empty, it returns 0.

+8-sum_listint.c: A function that takes a pointer to the head node of a linked list as input Returns the sum of all the data (n) of the nodes in the list.
+If the list is empty, it returns 0.